 - 1. "Emergency" means an extreme hazard or an unanticipated, unpredicted action by a person which puts the person or others at risk and jeopardizes the health and safety of the person or others (e.g., when a person is standing or sitting in the street or when a person is at immediate risk of danger from a fire). - 2.
-In an emergency, physical interventions that are normally permitted only with an approved PBSP may be used for protective purposes. - 3.
+In an emergency, physical interventions that are normally permitted only with an approved BSP may be used for protective purposes. - 3.
 In certain extreme emergency situations where a person or others cannot be kept safe from real harm except by interventions that are otherwise prohibited by this policy, it is permissible to use such interventions if reasonably necessary to protect the person or others.
-The least restrictive intervention must be used and must be terminated as soon as the need for protection is over.
+The least restrictive intervention must be used and must be terminated as soon as the need for protection is over. - 4.
+An incident report must be submitted to the DDD case resource manager or the RHC superintendent or designee for each incident involving emergency use of

-- 4. An incident report must be submitted to the DDD case resource manager or the - 4.
-An incident report must be submitted to the DDD case resource manager or the RHC superintendent or designee for each incident involving emergency use of restrictive physical interventions, in accordance with procedures for reporting incidents. - 5.
-If the same restrictive physical intervention is used on an emergency basis more than three (3) times within a six (6) month period, a functional assessment must be conducted and, if warranted, a PBSP developed.
+- restrictive physical interventions, in accordance with procedures for reporting incidents - 5.
+If the same restrictive physical intervention is used on an emergency basis more than three (3) times within a six (6) month period, a functional assessment must be conducted, which may result in development of a BSP.